dijasila/GPAW/doc/documentation/mom/mom.rst

 Maximum Overlap Method
 ======================

-The maximum overlap method (MOM) can be used to convergence to excited-state solutions of the SCF equations, corresponding to non-Aufbau orbital occupations.
-Thus, it is an alternative to the linear expansion :ref:`dscf` approach for variational calculations of excited states.
+The maximum overlap method (MOM) can be used to perform variational excited-state calculations.

+is an alternative to the linear expansion :ref:`dscf` approach for variational calculations of excited states.

-Excited-state solutions often correspond to saddle points of the energy as a function of the electronic degrees of freedom (i.e. the orbital variations), and excited-state calculations are susceptible to variational collapse to lower-energy solutions of the same symmetry.
-MOM
+Excited-state solutions of the SCF equations are obtained for non-Aufbau orbital occupations and can correspond to saddle points of the energy as a function of the electronic degrees of freedom (the orbital variations) [#momgpaw1]_ [#momgpaw2]_.
+Hence, excited-state calculations can be affected by variational collapse to lower-energy solutions of the same symmetry.
+MOM is a strategy to retain a non-Aufbau distribution of the occupation numbers consistent with the choice of initial guess for an excited state, thereby avoiding variational collapse during optimization of the wave function.

 --------------
 Implementation